 3. High Initial Cost

-Even though tube lighting incurs low maintenance costs, installing the lighting system can be quite expensive.
-Switching to solar light is a significant investment, and you would have to spend well to attain the standard levels of power generated by traditional electricity.
+Even though tube lighting incurs low maintenance costs, installing the lighting system can be pretty expensive.
+Switching to solar light is a significant investment, and you would have to spend generously to attain the standard levels of power generated by traditional electricity.

 You might even have to pay for professional help since it’s typically a big project that requires above-average handy skills.